Cansualtun/TechnoShop/README.md

 # Sandbox-Test

-This SandboxApp website to manage his/her products.
-People also needs to have some operations like add/get/delete/update on all products.
+This SandboxApp website which contains Crud operations to manage his/her products.
 ---

 ## Used Technologies